Nonhuman Primate Pilot Grant Program

 Vetrinarians from the Division of Veterinary Medicine at TNPRC perform video assisted thoracoscopic surgery on a rhesus monkey.
 Minimally invasive endoscopic surgery minimizes surgical morbidity and provides for a more rapid recovery when compared to open surgical techniques.

-The purpose of this Pilot Grant Program is to facilitate opportunities for investigators from Penn, CHOP, and Wistar to utilize nonhuman primates for studies of AIDS.
-The Penn CFAR’s Nonhuman Primate (NHP) Core based at the Tulane National Primate Research Center (TNPRC) provides animals (typically rhesus macaques) and support for these studies.
+The purpose of this Pilot Grant Program is to (a) facilitate opportunities for investigators from Penn, CHOP, and Wistar to utilize nonhuman primates for studies of AIDS, and (b) foster collaborations between AIDS investigators of the Penn CFAR and nonhuman primate researchers at the Tulane National Primate Research Center (TNPRC).
+The Penn CFAR’s Nonhuman Primate Core, based at TNPRC, provides animals (typically rhesus macaques) and support for these studies.
 The goal of this program is to enable investigators to acquire sufficient data that can be applied for future external funding.

-Funds are available for the procurement and care of 8 non-human primates a year (up to 4 animals per project), and provide support for appropriate animal laboratory studies including collection of body fluids, biopsies, surgeries, necropsies and basic laboratory studies for simian (SIV) or simian/human (SHIV) immunodeficiency virus research.
+Funds are available for the procurement and care of up to 4 animals per project, and support is provided for appropriate animal laboratory studies, including collection of body fluids, biopsies, surgeries, necropsies and basic laboratory studies for simian (SIV) or simian/human (SHIV) immunodeficiency virus research.
 From 1 to 3 projects per year will be funded, depending on the number of animals requested, the length of the project, and receipt of competitive applications.
 Laboratory studies performed at Penn/CHOP/Wistar will be the responsibility of the investigator.
 There are no funds available for salary support.

 If interested, it is required that all applicants contact one of the investigators (listed below) from the Tulane National Primate Research Center as early as possible to discuss potential studies, study design, and availability of animals.